openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 >
 > Before running the command, ensure that the following conditions are met:
 >
-> 1. The YAML configuration file of the server has been edited and placed in the **/etc/atuned/tuning/** directory on the server by the server administrator.
+> 1. The YAML configuration file on the server has been edited and stored in the **/etc/atuned/tuning/** directory of the atuned service.
-> 2. The YAML configuration file of the client has been edited and placed in an arbitrary directory on the client.
+> 2. The YAML configuration file of the client has been compiled and stored on the atuned client.

 **Parameter Description**